 Who benefits from a prenup?

 Prenuptial agreements aren’t just for wealthy spouses.
 With the help of a prenup lawyer in Houston, your prenuptial agreements can have important benefits for former spouses, your past and future children, other family members, and even business partners.
+Our deep expertise as business litigation lawyers and family law lawyers in Houston make us uniquely qualified to counsel you through every aspect of a prenup agreement.

 ● Property owners: If you own commercial or residential property prior at the time of your marriage, a prenup can keep it out of community property during a divorce or untimely death.